tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

 - see how servo library is implemented.
 Per documentation it is able to drive up to 12 servros.
 See how it is done.
 - dynamic allocation of tasks.
+- use the same approach as used in Servo library to generatre better PWM.

 *** Observations ****